bsaikiran618/cpp-pong/README.md

 HOW TO PLAY:
 ============

 	The game is a two-player game.
-Player 1 controls the right paddle and Player 2 controls the right paddle.
+Player 1 controls the left paddle and Player 2 controls the right paddle.
 	The ball must be hit by a player with the paddle and should be prevented from hitting the adjacent wall.

 	The ball can be controlled in the folowing ways: